Kepoulpe/piiquante/README.md

 4- Info for user password

-It shoul contain at least 8 characters (islenght ({min: 8} app.js l.12) and include symbols letters and numbers (regex in app.js l.14)
+It should contain at least 8 characters (islenght ({min: 8} app.js l.12) and include symbols letters and numbers (regex in app.js l.14)